OliviaCrrbb/OliviaCrrbb/README.md

 - 👋 Hi, I’m @OliviaCrrbb
-- 🧠 I’m interested in Human Decision-Making, Bayesian Models of Brain, Neuroeconomics & Implicit Biases
+- 🧠 I’m interested in Human Decision-Making
-- 🌱 Currently learning Business Predictive Analytics
+- 🌱 Currently learning Predictive Analytics

 <!---
 OliviaCrrbb/OliviaCrrbb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.